 You can also set how long it is until they appear again so you don’t ignore regular readers who just don’t want to sign up or already have.

 Ideally, you should set these up across your site.
 You should use a few different ones so you can split test what design and wording will best convert your readers.
 You should also customise the pop up depending where on your site the reader is so that on your content upgrade posts/categories, they see a pop up offering them this upgrade in return for subscribing.

 I initially went with a free pop up.
 I tried SumoMe, PopupAlley and Scroll Triggered Boxes.
 They all offer much the same service, although I particularly liked PopupAlley as it offered an exit intent option and was the best looking one.
 SumoMe was a no go for me as it includes a link to their site which you are stuck with in the free version.

-This plugin is only $49 for one site and is ultra easy to use and create great pop ups in minutes.
+This plugin is only $9 a month if you sign up for a year for one site and is ultra easy to use and create great pop ups in minutes.
 It also allows split testing.
 Below you will see just how powerful this benefit can be in your quest to improve your email list building efforts.

 On the images below, you will find some of the different pop ups I have been split testing along with their conversion rate (how many people subscribed vs how many people saw the pop up)

 FYI I am split testing more than what I am showing here.
 I am just showing you the differences between the best performing pop up vs the worst performing.